EnlighterJS/Plugin.WordPress/readme.txt

 = Supported Languages (build-in) =

+Enlighter v3 syntax highlighting is powered by EnlighterJS v2.
 In case your language is not available try the **Generic Mode** which covers a lot of programming languages - or request a new language on [GitHub](https://github.com/EnlighterJS/EnlighterJS/issues)

 Click to view Language/Theme Examples